LISTA: History

-The company was founded by under the name "Lienhard Stahlbau" by Alfred Lienhard on February 17, 1945.
-It was operated out of a leased house in Degersheim, Switzerland.
+The company originated in a workshop founded by Alfred Lienhard in 1945 in Herisau.
 Early products included chairs and tables made of steel tube.
-An attempts to diversify into appliances by manufacturing refrigerators was not successful and resulted in Lienhard focusing on storage systems for workshops.
+An attempt to diversify into appliances by manufacturing refrigerators was not successful and resulted in Lienhard focusing on storage systems for workshops.

-By 1951, the company had outgrown its Degersheim premises and is moved to a factory in Erlen in April of that year.
-Two years later, the name LISTA was first used on mopeds that the factory began to produce.
-Approximately six hundred mopeds were finished over several months, but the company found that it was unable to compete with foreign motorbike manufacturers and moped production was stopped.
+By 1951, the company moved to a factory in Erlen in April of that year.
+Two years later, the name LISTA was first used; the factory briefly produced mopeds, finishing approximately six hundred over several months, but found it was unable to compete with foreign motorbike manufacturers and moped production was stopped.
+The company was successively named Lienhard Stahlbau (1952), Lienhard AG (1967), and Lista Holding AG (1980).

+After 1960 the company expanded into an enterprise producing in Switzerland—including at Dozwil (1960–1995), Degersheim (from 1980), and Arnegg (from 1989)—as well as in the United States and Germany.

 In 1970, Alfred Lienhard suffered a heart attack and control of LISTA was transferred to his son, Fredy Lienhard.
 Fredy continued to expand international business, particularly in the United States, purchasing their partner Deluxe.
-Over the next few years, offices and warehouses are established in Holliston, Massachusetts, Dallas, Texas, and Long Beach, California. in 1972, Deluxe-LISTA became the LISTA International Corporation.
+Over the next few years, offices and warehouses were established in Holliston, Massachusetts, Dallas, Texas, and Long Beach, California.
+In 1972, Deluxe-LISTA became the LISTA International Corporation.

+In 2004, the group was divided into two divisions: office furniture systems (Lienhard Office Group AG) and industrial and warehouse equipment (Lista Holding AG).
+While the office furniture business initially remained under the ownership of the Lienhard family, a new ownership structure was established for the internationally oriented industrial and warehouse equipment division.

+In 2006, the Swiss investment company Capvis acquired a majority stake in Lista Holding AG.
+Management retained a stake of approximately ten percent, while Fredy Lienhard remained a significant minority shareholder.
 In 2012, Stanley Black & Decker completed the acquisition of Lista North America.

+In June 2018, Capvis sold its majority stake in the Lista Group to the Chinese GreatStar Group.
+At that time, Lista employed around 500 people and produced operating and storage systems at locations in Switzerland, Germany and Italy.

+The family business was among the largest employers in the canton of Thurgau, with 228 employees in 1958; 1,836 employees and a turnover of 360 million francs in 1989; and about 1,100 employees in 2004, of whom 700 were in Erlen, with a turnover of 245 million francs.

+Operations

+LISTA develops and manufactures storage, workplace and operational equipment for industrial and commercial applications.
+Its product range includes conventional storage and workplace equipment as well as automated storage systems.
+The company offers both standardized products and configurable solutions for workshops, production facilities and warehouses.